EngleLab/englelab/README.md

 You will then want to write the resulting dataframe to a file on your computer. `readr::write_csv()`

-See **Articles** for more information about the other functions in this package
+See [References](https://englelab.github.io/englelab/reference/index.html) for more information about the other functions in this package

 ## Citation